 Cell phone accessory ecommerce store Caseco uses trigger emails.
 They start by offering a 5% off coupon right before checkout.
 The customer is already ready to buy.
 That’s a great time for a retail website to grow that email list.
 And customers are happy to share their email for that extra 5% off.

 Caseco sends product suggestions in follow-up emails after the sale.
 In the daily follow up autoresponder series are products that compliment the initial purchase.
-They use clear retail email subject lines to convey what’s inside.
+Cart abandonment email marketing is about using clear retail email subject lines to convey what’s inside.

 A campaign around triggered emails can also give you a closer look at your customer data.
 Has this person shopped with you before?
 Do you know what they like?
 Use that information.